civilservicelgbt/civilservicelgbt.github.io/_pages/groups.md

   <a href="mailto:{{ group.email | replace: "@", "+subscribe@" }}?subject=SUBSCRIBE&body=Send%20this%20email%20to%20subscribe%20to%20the%20{{ group.name}}%20group.%0D%0A%0D%0AYou%20will%20receive%20a%20reply%20asking%20you%20to%20confirm%20your%20subscription.%0D%0A%0D%0AReply%20with%20a%20blank%20email%20to%20confirm%20your%20subscription.%0D%0A%0D%0AIf%20you%20change%20your%20mind%2C%20you%20can%20unsubscribe%20at%20any%20time%20by%20emailing%20{{ group.email | replace: "@", "+unsubscribe@"}}" class="button" title="Subscribe to the {{ group.name }} Group (Opens a new email in a new window)" target="_blank">Subscribe to the {{ group.name }} group</a>

+<p>You should then receive an email asking you to confirm your subscription.
+To confirm this, reply to the email received with a blank email.
+You should then receive confirmation of your subscription.
+There are full instructions at the bottom of this page.</p>

   <h4>Unsubscribe from the {{ group.name }} group</h4>
   <p>If you want to stop receiving emails from this group send an email from the same email as you registered with to: